ibm-cloud-docs/databases-for-redis/learn-high-availability.md

 ## HA for your Application

-Applications that communicate over networks and cloud services are subject to transient connection failures.
-Also, because {{site.data.keyword.databases-for-redis}} is a managed service, regular updates and database maintenance occurs as part of normal operations.
-These operations can cause a short blip in connectivity or trigger a failover.
-In the event of a failover, it takes a short time for the database to determine which member is a replica and which is the leader, so you might also see a short connection interruption.

 You want to design your applications to handle a temporary loss in connectivity to your deployment or to {{site.data.keyword.cloud_notm}}.

 Many Redis clients have features for error checking and handling.
 For example,